 When you have a blank hop like this (hop 1, hop 2, etc) but downstream (hop 2, hop 3, etc) hops are working OK, then the loss shown at this hop doesn't indicate any issue.
 You aren't getting information about the router at this blank hop, but that doesn't mean there's a problem - it just means you don't know anything about that router.

 This same underlying problem might come up with slightly different symptoms.
 If your cable / DSL modem is showing high packet loss or latency that is not being reflected in any downstream hops, then it's likely that your modem is not treating ICMP packets the same as others.
 Often this will show up with hop 1 looking fine, but if you start PingPlotter (Pro or multiple instances of Standard) and trace to multiple targets, one of these targets will always drop packets (they might alternate).

-If you have this happening, you can ignore the initial hops that are timing out (View/Ignore first hop(s)).
+If you have this happening, you can ignore the initial hops that are timing out using the "View/Ignore first hop(s)" option.
 This option is also useful if you want to hide information in the first few hops.
 Maybe your DSL modem or Cable modem's IP is showing up and you want to hide that before you send the data to someone for review.
 Temporarily change this setting, then take a picture, then change it back.

 Article ID: 6

 Last Updated On: December 19, 2018